falon/ds-repltest/README.md

 We assume that `bind` and `pwd` are the same for every consumer too.

+If at least an error occurs, you can send a short email message.
+See at  the `Email` section of the config file.

 ## How it works
 For each supplier a TEST_ENTRY will be written on each root dn.
 After TIMEWAIT ds-repltest check on each consumer if the TEST ENTRY is replicated as well.
 For non always in-synch consumers, ds-repltest forces the update and waits an UPDATE_TIMEWAIT seconds to allow the replica propagation.